-An insecticide efficacy screening trial was conducted in 2012 at the Kearney Research & Extension Center, Parlier, CA. Products tested and rates applied were determined through consultations with members of the almond chemical industry, company product representatives, and other development colleagues within the University of California.
-Sequential treatments of Altacor®, Altacor® + pyrethroid (Asana), Altacor® + Bifenthrin (Brigade), Cyazypyr (HGW86), Proclaim, Intrepid + Delegate, Brigade, Athena, Hero, and Belt were applied in tank-mixtures.
+An insecticide efficacy screening trial was conducted in 2013 at the Kearney Research & Extension Center, Parlier, CA. Products tested and rates applied were determined through consultations with members of the almond chemical industry, company product representatives, and other development colleagues within the University of California.
+Sequential treatments of To evaluate "sequential treatments" of Altacor ® (Rynaxypyr), Altacor ® + Asana pyrethroid (Esfenvalerate), Altacor ® + Brigade (Bifenthrin), Cyazypyr (HGW86), Proclaim (Emamectin benzoate), Brigade (Bifenthrin Pyrethroid), Athena (Bifenthrin + Abamectin), and Hero (Bifenthrin+Zeta-cypermethrin) in tankmixtures for control of NOW at hull-split in California almonds.